xyproto/algernon/README.md

 // Output text to the browser/client.
 Takes a variable number of strings. print(...)

+// Same as print, but does not add a newline at the end. print_nonl(...)

 // Return the requested URL path. urlpath() -> string